Nishant-Nagururu/DTE_CTGAN/README.md

 ---

+## Acknowledgements

+All of the GAN code was heavily inspired by or directly adapted from various online sources and code repositories.
+Please refer to the citations in dcgan.py, pggan.py, vae.py, and wgan.py.

+---

 Thank you for using **CTGAN**!
 If you find this work helpful, please consider giving this repository a ⭐.
 If you have any issues or questions, feel free to contact me at nishant.nagururu@ufl.edu